 It costs approximately $0.13 to $0.28 to power a phone charger for a month at the standard energy cost of $0.14 per Kilowatt (kW).
 So, in a year, it will cost about $1.56 to $3.36 to power a standard phone charger.

 But as we’ve already said, the energy cost is likely on the lower side since you won’t have to charge your smartphone from 0-100% daily.
-Sometimes you will skip a day or two without charging.
+Sometimes you’ll skip a day or two without charging.
 So, don’t be surprised when the actual amount of energy falls below $1.

-But generally, if there’s an appliance with a little impact on your power bill, it’s most likely a phone charger.
+But generally, if there’s a household item with little impact on your power bill, it’s most likely a phone charger.
 This is because it’s one of the accessories that uses negligible energy.
 In fact, its energy demand is lower than that of most LED light bulbs in our homes.

 Importance of Amp Rating in Your Charger

-The importance of amp rating in your charger is that it determines the maximum charging speed of your device.
+The amp rating in your charger is important because it determines your device’s maximum charging speed.
 The higher the amps, the faster the power delivery, especially if your accessory is configured to support quick charge.

 Read: How Many Amps Does a Refrigerator Use